kryptokingjohn/MyPortfolio/README.md

 # MyPortfolio
-A repository containing all my portfolio projects
+A repository containing all my portfolio projects.